jstrait/beats/README.markdown

 Usage
 -----

 BEATS runs from the command-line.
 Run `beats -h` to see the available options.
-For more detailed list of instructions, visit [https://github.com/jstrait/beats/wiki/Usage](https://github.com/jstrait/beats/wiki/Usage) on the [BEATS Wiki](https://github.com/jstrait/beats/wiki).
+For more detailed instructions, visit [https://github.com/jstrait/beats/wiki/Usage](https://github.com/jstrait/beats/wiki/Usage) on the [BEATS Wiki](https://github.com/jstrait/beats/wiki).

 The BEATS wiki also has a [Getting Started](https://github.com/jstrait/beats/wiki/Getting-Started) tutorial which shows how to create an example beat from scratch.